Racketship01/CompleteJSCourse2022/readMe.md

 ## Differences Between Functional Programming vs OOP

 - Functional programming is the programming technique that accentuates the functional factors required for creating and implementing the programs.
 OOP or the Object-Oriented Programs are the conceptual programming techniques that uses objects as the key.
 The programming model used in functional programming is a declarative programming model, while object-oriented programming uses the imperative programming model.
-In functional programs, variables and functions are the main elements of the code, while in object-oriented programs, objects and methods are the key elements
+In functional programs, variables and functions are the main elements of the code, while in object-oriented programs, objects and methods are the key element